Note:

 ol-repo-sync register

-Note:* This will take a few minutes with no output to the terminal but should return to the command prompt when completed.
-The rhn, and config directories in the current working directory are mapped into the container.
-You only need to perform registration once for the container as long as the rhn directory is mapped to /etc/sysconfig/rhn for each subsequent container that you run.
+Note:* This will take a few minutes without output to the terminal but should return to the command prompt when completed.
+Podman maps the rhn and config directories from the current working directory into the container.
+You only need to perform container registration once so long as the rhn directory is mapped to /etc/sysconfig/rhn for each subsequent time you run the container.

-To populate the mirror repository with packages from the configured repositories and channels, run:
+To populate the mirror repository with packages from the configured repositories and channels, run the following:

 podman run --rm -it \